How Do You Cite A Video In Mla

 • Citation Generators: Websites like Citation Machine, EasyBib, and Cite This For Me can automatically generate MLA citations for videos.
 Simply enter the required information, and the tool will create the citation for you.

-• MLA Handbook: The official MLA Handbook is a comprehensive guide to MLA style.
+• MLA Handbook: The official MLA Handbook is a thorough look to MLA style.
 It provides detailed instructions and examples for citing various types of sources, including videos.

 • Purdue OWL: The Purdue Online Writing Lab (OWL) is a valuable resource for learning about MLA style.
 It offers detailed guides and examples for MLA citations.